VirtualVidhya/content-website/content/webdev/js/exercises/DOM-Events1.md

 ![Untitled](../../../../images/exercises/dom-events1/2.png)

-Now if click on it again, it will be in `on` state.
+Now if it's clicked again, it will be in `on` state.

 [**HINT:** Use `classList` and its relevant methods to change styling of a button based on in which state it is currently.]